 On week of release, Adele’s 25 sold 5,706,000 units; to give you an idea of what that means, in 2014 Taylor Swift’s 1989 became the best-selling studio album (the absolute number one was Frozen‘s soundtrack) with 4,619,000 copies and it took her seven weeks – including Christmas sales – to achieve that.
 In the US alone, 25 made history with 3,377,900 units sold in its debut week, an all-time record repeated also in the UK charts with 800,300 copies (a figure greater than the combined sales of the last 19 number one albums).

 At the end of its second week, 25 keeps setting new records.
 It has now become the first album to sell more than one million copies in the US for more than one week (1.11 million) and more than 300,000 in the UK (439,000, outselling the rest of the top-ten albums combined).

 Album releases, just like movies, are planned carefully: record labels try to avoid heavyweight clashes in the charts.
-Considering the drop of sales in the second week – which is on average in the region of 65% – it is relatively easy to plan a number one debut for major releases.
+Considering the drop of sales in the second week – which is on average in the region of 65% – it is relatively easy to plan a number one debut.

 The week of release of a Coldplay album used to be a territory to avoid for any artist; this has now changed with the unprecedented popularity of Adele.

-Coldplay are officially on course to make charts history: releasing the best-selling number two debut.
+Coldplay are officially on course to make charts history: releasing the all-time best-selling number two album.

 Filippo L’Astorina, the Editor